MicroStrategy/mstrio/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note

-There were no errors or warnings.
-There was 1 note.

-* checking installed package size ...
-NOTE installed size is 14.2Mb sub-directories of 1Mb or more: testdata   4.0Mb www        9.8Mb

-The directory 'www' contains compiled and minified components needed by the aforementioned RStudio application along with dependencies.
-Files have been appropriately minified.
-The directory 'testdata' contains data used for testing and demonstration.

-## R CMD check results from devtools::check_win_release(), devtools::check_win_oldrelease(), and devtools::check_win_devel():

-0 errors | 0 warnings | 1 notes
+0 errors | 0 warnings | 0 notes

-There were no errors or warnings.
-There was 1 note which was identical to the aforementioned one.
+There were no errors or warnings or notes.